Elefun: Details

 Elefun is a children's game suggested to be played by preschoolers ages 3–6.
 The motorized elephant blows nylon butterflies into the air and all the players try and catch them in their nets.
 Players can also grab the butterflies off the ground to collect them in their net.
 The player who collects the most butterflies once the elephant is done blowing them earns a butterfly token on their net.
 Also, the player who catches the special blue butterfly wins a token.
 The first player to collect three butterfly tokens wins the game.

 Versions

 Musical Freddy and His Flying Fish is the same game as Elefun, but instead of an elephant that blows butterflies, there is a large fish that blows out smaller fish.
 There is also a Winnie the Pooh version called Pooh's Blustery Day.

 Advertising

-The commercial for this game featured a jingle sung to the tune of "The Arkansas Traveler".
+The original commercial for this game featured a jingle sung to the tune of "The Arkansas Traveler".